extism/rust-pdk/README.md

 ### Raw Export Interface

-`plugin_fn` is a nice macro abstraction but there may be times where you want more control.
+[plugin_fn](https://docs.rs/extism-pdk/latest/extism_pdk/attr.plugin_fn.html) is a nice macro abstraction but there may be times where you want more control.
 You can code directly to the raw ABI interface of export functions.

+> TODO: how do i use unwrap! here?

 ```rust
 #[no_mangle]